-Fly on Pence’s head generates most buzz of VP debate
+Fly on Pence’s head generates buzz in VP debate

 Wednesday night’s visitor wasn’t the first fly to take center stage at a presidential debate.
 In 2016, one briefly landed between Democratic nominee Hillary Clinton’s eyes during a town hall-style debate with now-President Donald Trump.
 Clinton didn’t flinch.

 President Barack Obama, however, took action when confronted with an airborne distraction during the taping of a television interview in 2009.
-Obama stopped speak to swat at the buzzing fly and tell it to “get out of here.”
+Obama stopped speaking to swat at a buzzing fly and tell it to “get out of here.”
 As interviewer John Harwood quipped, “That’s the most persistent fly I’ve ever seen,” Obama concentrated on its path and swatted it dead.